Supearnesh/ml-payments-lr/README.md

-# Binary Classification of Fraudulent Payments using Stochastic Gradient Descent (SGD)
+# Binary Classification of Fraudulent Payments using Stochastic Gradient Descent